hugohir/BankChurn/README.md

-# Credit Card Churn: Predicting Customers that will attrite their Credit Card Service
+# Predicting Customers that will attrite their Credit Card Service

 Feb 12 2023 | Hugo Hiraoka | <hhiraokawatts@gmail.com>